ibm-cloud-docs/vpc/bare_metal_server_manage.md

 - `image` specifies the operating system image
 - `keys` specifies the SSH keys
 - `user_data` specifies any optional user data
+- `default_trusted_profile` changes or removes the default trusted profile

+When using a `default_trusted_profile`, reinitializing the bare metal server includes the same `"auto_link"` parameter defined for the `default_trusted_profile` to determine whether the links the trusted profile to the bare metal server as part of the reinitialization process.
+Trusted profiles previously linked to the bare metal server before the reinitialization process remain linked.
+The reinitialization process doesn't remove the link to IAM trusted profiles.
+To prevent the trusted profile from remaining linked to the bare metal server, change the `"auto_link"` parameter to `false`.

 ### Updating the firmware for a bare metal server by using the API
 {: #update-firmware-bare-metal-servers-API}